How to Cope with Anxiety

 6. Create a list of positive affirmations or personal mantras: Say these out loud every morning or when you are feeling particularly anxious, for example ‘I can keep calm today’, ‘I will be able to run for 30 minutes.’
 'The situation will improve.'

-7. Take up a new Hobby or Interest: Distract yourself from your negative thoughts by learning to cook, studying a new language or learning to play a musical instrument.
+7. Take up a new Hobby or Interest: Distract yourself from your negative thoughts by learning to cook, studying a new language or learning to play a musical instrument, for example.

 8. Be honest: Tell your partner, family, GP or manager if you begin to feel extremely anxious and can’t cope, for example with the thought of using public transport or returning to the office.
 Many companies have an Employee Assistance Programme where you can access free confidential advice from qualified Counsellors.
 There are also many online resources.

 Lastly, remember the words of the late Dr Richard Carlson: ‘90% of what you worry about doesn’t happen.
 You can’t do anything about the other 10%.’